 Bromma airport

-Swedavia is testing energy storage system and fast chargers, as support for the local electricity grid, for efficient charging of electric cars.
+Swedavia is testing energy storage system and fast chargers, for efficient charging of electric cars.

 For more than ten years, Swedavia has been working to convert its own airport operations to be fossil-free.